jibbius/jackbarker-com-au/_posts/2017-04-30-github-pages-gemfile.markdown

 {% endhighlight %}

-[fotanus]: http://stackoverflow.com/a/18582395 "fotanus on Stackoverflowu"
+[fotanus]: http://stackoverflow.com/a/18582395 "fotanus on Stackoverflow"